What strings come on a Martin guitar?

 String Material

 Another important factor in the tone and playability of acoustic guitar strings is the material from which they are made.
-Most strings have a steel core wire, which may either be round, or hexagonal.
-The core shape’s impact on tone is subjective, but hex core strings do tend to have better tuning stability because of the improved grip they have on the wrap wire.
+Most strings have a steel core wire, which may either be round or hexagonal.
+The core shape’s impact on tone is subjective, but hex core strings do tend to have better tuning stability due to their improved grip on the wrap wire.

 The core material in use does have an impact on vibration and sustain, however, and will also impact the tensile strength.
 Steel is cheap to produce and works well across most applications.
-Titanium on the other hand, is a much more exotic core material.
-It is as strong as steel, but is much more flexible, making it more forgiving and more comfortable to play.
+Titanium, on the other hand, is a much more exotic core material.
+It’s as strong as steel, but much more flexible, making it more forgiving and comfortable to play.

-Speaking of the wrap wire, the three bass side strings are wound with a metal wrap wire.
-The material of the wrap wire is the difference maker when it comes to differences is tone, sustain, and comfort.
+Speaking of the wrap wire, the three bass-side strings are wound with a metal wrap wire.
+The material of the wrap wire is the difference maker when it comes to tone, sustain, and comfort.

 Best Replacement Martin Acoustic Strings

-If you love how your Martin sounds from the factory, you should probably look at replacing the strings like for like.
-In the case of Mexican made Martins, this will be the medium gauge Martin Lifespan 2.0 Phosphor Bronze, or, if you own a US made Martin, you’ll be replacing your strings with Martin Titanium Core light gauge strings.
+If you love how your Martin sounds from the factory, you should probably look at replacing the strings like-for-like.
+In the case of Mexican-made Martins, this will be the medium gauge Martin Lifespan 2.0 Phosphor Bronze.
+If you own a US-made Martin, you’ll be replacing your strings with Martin Titanium Core light gauge strings.

-If you’re looking to branch out and try something new, take a look at our Best Acoustic Guitar Strings post for a detailed description of the best acoustic strings on the market.
-If you’re short on time, here’s a quick rundown of some of our favorites that will work well for any Martin acoustic.
+If you’re looking to branch out and try something new, take a look at our Best Acoustic Guitar Strings writeup for a detailed description of the best acoustic strings on the market.
+Here’s a quick rundown of some of our favorites that will work well for any Martin acoustic:

-If you’re looking for a high end coated string with the bright character of 80/20 bronze, these Elixir 80/20 Nanowebs in medium gauge (13-56) are some of the best.
-The coating is so thin, you might not realize it’s there at first, but you’ll absolutely notice it when you realize how long your strings are lasting.
+If you’re looking for a high-end coated string with the bright character of 80/20 bronze, these Elixir 80/20 Nanowebs in medium gauge (13-56) are some of the best.
+The coating is so thin, you might not notice it’s there at first, but you’ll absolutely notice the difference in the life of your strings.

 Folk players will really enjoy the rich warmth of these Martin SP Silk and Steel strings in custom gauge (11.5-47).
 They’re made with classic Martin quality, and they truly come alive with fingerstyle playing.